hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ### Connection Issues

 **"Connection failed.
 Check hostname and network connectivity."**
 The tool could not reach the BIG-IP management interface.
-Verify that the hostname or IP is correct, that port 443 is open between your machine and the BIG-IP, and that the management interface is configured and accessible.
+Verify that the hostname or IP is correct, that port 443 is open between your machine and the BIG-IP, and that the management interface is accessible.

 **"Connection failed.
 HTTP 503"**
 The BIG-IP is reachable but the REST API service (restjavad) is unavailable.
 The GUI may still work because it runs through a separate service (httpd/tmui).
 Restart restjavad via SSH: `bigstart restart restjavad` and allow 30-60 seconds for it to initialize.
-Monitor with `bigstart status restjavad` until it shows `run`.
+Monitor with `bigstart status restjavad` until it shows `run` and try to reconnect.

 **"Authentication failed.
 Check username/password."**
 The BIG-IP rejected the credentials.
 Verify the username and password.
 The account needs administrative API access — typically the `admin` role.
 Accounts with limited roles may not have permission to query or modify datagroups.